The Costumed Adventurer Simulation Engine: the Complete Rules

 Introduction: before one jumps headlong into the following gaming texts, it couldn't hurt to read these general introductions to the Costumed Adventurer Simulation Engine.
 It explains what the CASE is, what you can do with it, and why I felt the need to create it.
 A 'bare bones' basics description of role-playing games in general is also included, in the event that you've never had the pleasure of playing one before.

 Ranks and ACTIONs: expanding on the basics, it is important to note just how a character's traits, not to mention their incredible super-powers, measure up to others.
-This portion of the game's rules does just that, and then goes on to explain how players can use these metrics to accomplish just about any action they desire during play - regardless of how difficult that action may happen to be.
+This portion of the game's rules does just that, and then goes on to explain how players can use these metrics to attempt just about any action they desire during play - regardless of how difficult that action may happen to be.

 Space and Movement: movement is the most basic of actions, but how does one handle moving around?
 Getting from one place to another seems simple at first, but then you mix various super-powers into the deal and it gets all wonky.
 Here's some basic notions on movement and movement difficulties, from movement powers to clutter and the various issues it may cause.